ziap/raycasting/readme.md

 dependencies during the first compilation.
 Subsequent builds are faster and since they don't need to do all that again.

-Run the copiled binary `build/raycaster` to use the native version or host the website with
+Run the compiled binary `build/raycaster` to use the native version or host the website with

 ```